SimonCropp/MarkdownSnippets/readme.source.md

 UrlPrefix allows a string to be defined that will prefix all snippet links.
 This is helpful when the markdown file are being hosted on a site that is no co-located with the source code files.
 It can be defined in the [config file](/docs/config-file.md), the [MsBuild task](/docs/msbuild.md), and the dotnet tool.

+## Add to Windows Explorer

+Use [src/context-menu.reg](context-menu.reg) to add MarkdownSnippets to the Windows Explorer context menu.

+snippet: context-menu.reg

 ## More Documentation

 include: doc-index